Viva La Vida 2018 Parade

 Parade launch: 12:00 noon

-Location & Route: The parade will gather on 5th street between I35 Northbound Frontage Road and Waller, and travel west on 6th street to the festival location at 4th and Congress.
+Location & Route: The parade will gather on 6th street between I-35 Southbound Frontage Road and Red River street, and travel west on 6th street to the festival location at 4th and Congress.

 The Grand Procession brings together a vibrant and varied mix of the traditional, contemporary, and Austin “weird”.
 The Procession – including costumes, props, live music, dancers, and floats – marches down historic 6th Street and culminates at E. 4th Street and Congress Avenue, marking the transition from the afternoon to the exciting evening portion of the street festival.
 View examples of the parade sections below!